 3. From the search results page, use the "Export all results" option at the bottom to export the metadata for all of your assets to a tab-delimited .txt file that you can edit using Microsoft Excel (or similar).

-Please note you should not check any of the options for this process
+Please note you should not check any of the options for this process or select native Excel 2007 Format (should it be available).

-4. Download and open the exported .txt file using your chosen spreadsheet editor.
+4. Download and open the exported .txt or .xls file using your chosen spreadsheet editor.
 Find the "accessLevels" (Folders) or "categories" column as appropriate.
 Any row with no text in this column is an orphaned asset.
 Update these rows with the correct location, or use the folder you created in step 1. above to act as a temporary location.
 Please ensure you save the file as a tab-delimited .txt file, which should be the same format as the exported file.

 5. Back on front-end of the system, access the Update Items > Metadata Import page.
 Start a new metadata import using the .txt file that you have edited.
 Your assets will then either be in the correct location, or in the newly created folder from step 1. for you to edit and update more easily in the system.